-Mortgage loans are predominantly floating rate paying, while 94% of outstanding covered bonds pay a fixed interest rate.
-Of the fixed interest rate paying covered bonds 45.5% are swapped into a floating interest rate through derivatives with Swedbank AB and BNP Paribas S.A.
+Mortgage loans are predominantly floating rate paying, while outstanding covered bonds pay fixed interest rates, out of which 40% are swapped into a floating interest rate through derivatives with Swedbank AB.

 The covered bonds benefit from Hypo's commitment to maintaining overcollateralization sufficient to support a 'AAA' rating.